 TunnelBear support is easy to find on the homepage.
 Simply go to Help on the website’s homepage, and you are there.

 Unfortunately, TunnelBear does not have live chat support, but through the ticket or email system you can fill out an online form and receive a response in less than 24 hours.
 Their staff is friendly, helpful and are known to be a knowledgeable group, which makes waiting for their answers a more bearable experience.

 In the FAQ section, you will find an array of questions.
 They are all specially designed to help you answer anything that might make you scratch your head.
 There you can also find more details about the TunnelBear service.

 The process of signing for TunnelBear VPN is simple, another plus for you, the user.

 You need an email address and password to set up an account.

 After you sign in and download the software for your operating system, you will be prompted to choose your plan.
 If you plan on subscribing to one of the paid plans, have your credit card, bank card or Bitcoins ready.

 Upon entering your email and password, the download will automatically start.

-If it doesn’t, then choose a device that you are using from the offered ones.
+If it doesn’t, then choose the device that you are using from the list of the offered ones.